Table of Contents

 Community and Support

 One of the essential aspects of any programming language’s success is the strength and vibrancy of its community.
-A strong community means extensive support, a plethora of libraries and frameworks, and frequent updates.
+A strong community means extensive support, many libraries and frameworks, and frequent updates.

 Developer Communities: Java vs. Python